naccdata/data-platform-demos/demo/pull_identifiers/README.md

 pants run demo/pull_identifiers/src/python/pull_identifiers.py -- --adcid 0 --pipeline sandbox
 ```

-which will create a file `errors-sandbox-enrollment-<date>.csv` in the top level directory.
+which will create a file `center-identifiers-<date>.csv` in the top level directory.

 (The Pants run command requires `--` before any command-line parameters.)